IT Baseline Protection in the Cloud: Shared Responsibility in Practice

 Why IT Baseline Protection is the Standard for Public Authorities

-An ISO 27001 certification is internationally recognized and demonstrates a functioning Information Security Management System (ISMS).
-Combining these two worlds is ideal: the specific guidelines of IT Baseline Protection fulfill the abstract requirements of ISO 27001.
+An ISO 27001 certification is internationally recognised and demonstrates a functioning Information Security Management System (ISMS).
+Combining these two worlds is ideal: the specific guidelines of IT Baseline Protection fulfil the abstract requirements of ISO 27001.

 The Synergy of IT Baseline Protection and ISO 27001